ilie1988/italo-network/readme.md

 to run, after you create default config:

-    $ lokinet
+    $ italonet

 ## Running on MacOS/UNIX/BSD

 **YOU HAVE TO RUN AS ROOT**, run using sudo.
 Elevated privileges are needed to create the virtual tunnel interface.

-The MacOS installer places the normal binaries (`lokinet` and `lokinet-bootstrap`) in `/usr/local/bin` which should be in your path, so you can easily use the binaries from your terminal.
+The MacOS installer places the normal binaries (`italonet` and `italonet-bootstrap`) in `/usr/local/bin` which should be in your path, so you can easily use the binaries from your terminal.
 The installer also nukes your previous config and keys and sets up a fresh config and downloads the latest bootstrap seed.

 to run, after you create default config:

-    $ sudo lokinet
+    $ sudo italonet

 ## Running on Windows